elm/projects/README.md

 This topic has a complex relationship to Elm because whole program optimization does not mix well with the kind of asset bundling you need to do in complex webapps.

 **The ideal result is documentation.** What papers are relevant?
 What techniques are needed?
 Are there any Elm specific details or issues?
-This kind of thing can be shared as a blog post or mailing list post on [elm-dev](https://groups.google.com/d/forum/elm-dev).
+This kind of thing can be shared as a blog post or mailing list post on [elm discourse](https://discourse.elm-lang.org).

 <br>

 ## Explore WebAssembly

-[WebAssembly](http://webassembly.org/) will be maturing over the next few years.
+[WebAssembly](https://webassembly.org/) will be maturing over the next few years.
 Without a garbage collector, it is not viable for languages like Elm.
 In the meantime, there are a few questions it would be good to answer:

   - What are the facilities for representing UTF-8 strings?
 If you make it all from bit arrays and trees, we should do a “literature review” of how strings are represented in languages like JS, Java, Go, etc.
   - How does WebAssembly code interact with the DOM?
 What does that mean for Elm’s virtual-dom library?